Blotch3D/Blotch3D/README.md

 code, be sure to also copy Blotch3D.xml so you still get the IntelliSense.

-To create a project for another platform, generally you follow the same procedure described here but you may need to look online for particular instructions on creating a MonoGame project for the target platform.
+To create a project for another platform besides Microsoft Windows, generally you follow the same procedure described here but you will need to install any Visual Studio add-ons, etc. for the desired platform.
+For example, for Android you'd need the Xamarin for Android add-on.
+You also may need to look online for particular instructions on creating a MonoGame project for the target platform.

 To distribute a program, deliver everything in your project's output folder.